last updated 02/20/2023

-At 4 weeks till due date, we give our pregnant does a CD&T shot, hoof trim, sanitary trim, selenium gel and vitamin E. This allows the dam to pass the immunity of clostridia and tetanus to her kids.
+At 28 days till due date, we give our pregnant does a CD&T shot, hoof trim, sanitary trim, selenium gel and vitamin E. This allows the dam to pass the immunity of clostridia and tetanus to her kids.
 Vitamin E helps strengthen the uterus.
-At this time we also start the does on Alfallfa to ensure they're getting enough calcium in their diet.
+At this time we also start the does on Alfallfa hay to ensure they're getting enough calcium in their diet.